 (ii) to carry on everyday activities such as gardening, shopping, or playing a sport.

-In nutshell, the endurance exercises increase endurance, energy level, improve fat metabolism, and prevent heart diseases.
+In a nutshell, endurance exercises increase endurance and energy levels, improve fat metabolism, and prevent heart diseases.

 Examples of Endurance Activities